Funz/Funz.py/README.md

 ### Parametric modelling

-This main feature of Funz allows to evaluate a parametric model, built from parametrized files (like following ' branin.py' file including variables starting with a reserved character '?'):
+This main feature of Funz allows to evaluate a parametric model, built from parameterized files (like following ' branin.py' file including variables starting with a reserved character '?'):
 ```{python echo=F, comment=''}
 with open(os.path.join(Funz.FUNZ_HOME,"samples","branin.py"), 'r') as f:
     print(f.read())
 ```
 ___Note: usually, a parametric model is based on heavy simulation software, not callable easily like a function.
-In practice, this example with an Python function may be easier to evaluate directly, of course.___
+In practice, this example with a Python function may be easier to evaluate directly, of course.___

 Once calculators (eg. started from back-end) are available, you can launch this parametric model for given variables (x1 and x2) values:
 ```{python results=F}